 If you want to do a closeup on an object and this object is relatively small, just make sure to place it in front of one of the lenses and not between them.

 For the same reason, it’s best to avoid putting the camera directly on a table or on the ground.
 Always try to use a small tripod or a stand.
-If the ground is far enough from the lens, there will be no visible stitching errors.
+If the ground is far enough from the lens, there should be no visible stitching errors.

-8. Using the Time Delay
+8. Use the Time Delay

 This can be useful for some situations, especially when using the camera as a standalone.
 You’ll want that extra time if you’ve set up on a tripod or extending a selfie stick giving yourself that time to get in position or hide out of the way.
 Remember if your not worried about using up the battery of your phone, use the app to control the camera from afar.
 You’ll get more precise results this way using the live view.